CivicActions/agile-ms/documentation/project roles, descriptions, hours.md

 5 years' experience in role

-X hours on this project
+42 hours on this project

 **Description:**
 Adam led our team's architecture analysis, performed or designated all code reviews, and leant technical support throughout.